AI Retrieval Practice Quizzes: What Teachers Need to Know

 What the teacher does: The teacher uses AI to generate interleaved quizzes that incorporate material from previous lessons, weeks, or terms.

-By taking the outputs of an AI quiz and using them in a 'Map It' graphic organiser, pupils are forced to generate new physical connections between concepts.
+By taking the outputs of an AI quiz and using them in a 'Map It' graphic organiser, learners are forced to generate new physical connections between concepts.
 They are no longer just retrieving a definition; they are building a comprehensive mental model.
 This transitions the activity from a simple memory check into a learning experience.

 Example: